MySQL

 None

-To obtain the primary database ID, see RDS for MySQL log backup.
+For more information about how to obtain the primary database number, see ApsaraDB RDS for MySQL log backup.

 Note

-If this parameter is not specified, Flink engine VVR 11.7 and later automatically queries the primary database ID based on the ApsaraDB RDS for MySQL connection information.
+If this parameter is not specified, VVR 11.7 and later automatically query the primary database number based on the ApsaraDB RDS for MySQL connection information.

 rds.download.timeout

-The timeout for downloading a single archived log file from OSS.
+The timeout period for downloading a single archived log from OSS.

 No